sbalmt/xcheme/documents/basics.md

 # XCHEME - Basics

-XCHEME Lang is a programming language designed for developing lexers and parsers for other languages, it can be a brand new language or some from the current market.
+XCHEME Lang is a programming language designed for developing lexers and parsers for other languages, it can be a brand new language or some from the market.
 This article will help you to get started with XCHEME and furthers your understanding of what can be achieved with this technology.

 ## What is XCHEME?